rizinorg/book/src/analysis/types.md

 # Types

-Radare2 supports the C-syntax data types description.
+Rizin supports the C-syntax data types description.
 Those types are parsed by a C11-compatible parser and stored in the internal SDB, thus are introspectable with `k` command.